 Last Updated: 6/2021

-Applies to: This protocol is for wineries using Saccharomyces yeast for primary fermentation.
+Applies to: wineries using Saccharomyces yeast.
 This protocol is not appropriate for non-Saccharomyces yeast.
 Contains a pdf download of the protocol above (including a calculations worksheet).

 This protocol video is also available in in Spanish and French.

 This protocol is NOT applicable to non-Saccharomyces yeasts.
-Please see our non-saccharomyces yeast rehydration protocol HERE.
+Please see our non-saccharomyces yeast rehydration protocol.

-- Important: if not using a rehydration nutrient, add yeast to a water volume that is 10x the weight of the yeast at 40°C (104°F) and the volume of water should be 10 times the weight of the yeast amount.
-This lower temperature is important, so you do not have to harm the yeast.
+If not using a rehydration nutrient, add yeast to a water volume that is 10x the weight of the yeast at 40°C (104°F).
+This lower temperature is important, so you do not harm the yeast.

-- For large tanks with long filling times add the yeast slurry to the bottom of the fermentation vessel just as you begin filling with must/juice.
-This is especially important when inoculating with strains that are sensitive to the competitive factor.
+For large tanks with long filling times add the yeast slurry to the bottom of the fermentation vessel just as you begin filling with must/juice.
 This allows the yeast a head start over indigenous organisms.

-For a printable pdf download of the protocol above, please click below.Download
+For a printable pdf download of the protocol above (including a calculations worksheet) please click below.Download